ITH: Combine recap, QB news & State of the Franchise

 Final Up to date: 04/03/20 8:26pm

-Neil Reynolds and Jeff Reinebold focus on the newest information surrounding Tom Brady in addition to breaking down the large winners from the NFL Mix in Indianapolis.
+Neil Reynolds and Jeff Reinebold talk about the most recent information surrounding Tom Brady in addition to breaking down the large winners from the NFL Mix in Indianapolis.

-The fellows additionally proceed their State of the Franchise collection with a take a look at the Miami Dolphins and the Los Angeles Chargers as they modify to life with out Philip Rivers.
+The blokes additionally proceed their State of the Franchise sequence with a have a look at the Miami Dolphins and the Los Angeles Chargers as they regulate to life with out Philip Rivers.

 DOWNLOAD HERE